IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/CLIReadme.md

 #### Examples

-*  Undeploy a CICS bundle by using the default cics-deploy and zosmf profiles:
+*  Undeploy a CICS bundle by using the default cics\-deploy and zosmf profiles:

       * `$  zowe cics-deploy undeploy bundle --name EXAMPLE`